Logo S4

 As shadows dance across the abandoned factory floor, your sniper finds their perch.
 With the target in sight, they choose to forgo moving for a clearer shot.
 The dice roll—a tie, but that’s all they need.
 The shot echoes, a body hits the floor, a display of their skill and the power of a moment seized.

-The adrenaline of combat plays its part too.
+The strain of combat plays its part too.
 Successful attacks fuel the attacker's momentum, an effect explained further down the line.

 THE FIGHT ACTION